Craven-Biostat-Lab/PLEIADES/README.md

 Installation
 -------------------
-- Set up the front-end (see above)
+- Clone the front-end repository (see above)
 - Install node.js (latest version, Ubuntu repository version is too old.).
 - CD to the frontend folder, and run "npm install" to install required node.js packages.
 - Copy article HTML files into the "articles" folder.
-For the article PMC4055262, the HTML file should be in articles/PMC4055262/PMC4055262.html
+For the article PMC4055262, the HTML file should be in articles/PMC4055262/PMC4055262.html.
+(For deployment, the HTML articles can go anywhere, not neccesarily into this directory, as long as the route is set correctly by the web server.
+See the 'routes' section below.)

 Look for articles in this folder:
 /ua/ml-group/big-mechanism-project/PLEIADES/Sep2016_SMA/downloaded_articles